-Member agents in the Trusted Choice network want to help you get a policy that meets all your coverage needs at the best possible price.
+Independent insurance agents want to help you get a policy that meets all your coverage needs at the best possible price.
 These agents work for you, not for an insurance company.
 Your local agent will ensure that you have a policy that provides the important coverage you need, and will help you find ways to save on your premiums.

 Find a local Trusted Choice independent agent in your neighborhood today and get free condo insurance quotes and personal assistance.